How Long is Water Good For in a Water Bottle?

 Most manufacturers advise that you drink the water within two days of opening the bottle.
 That's because once opened, the water is no longer in a sterile environment and is exposed to bacteria from the air and your mouth.

-So it's vitally important to clean your reusable bottle thoroughly after each use, especially if it's kept in a warm place and regularly used (thus exposing it to the bacteria in your mouth).
+It's also important to clean your reusable bottle thoroughly after each use, especially if it's kept in a warm place and regularly used (thus exposing it to the bacteria in your mouth).

 Tips For Extending Your Water Shelf Life